Maratus vespa

 Maratus vespa is a species of the peacock spider genus, Maratus, characterised by its distinctive courtship display.
 The male spiders are characterized by a bright abdomen, lateral flaps, and an elongated third pair of legs.
-When attempting to attract a mate, the male spider will raise its colorful abdomen and elongated third pair of legs and wave them, along with extending its lateral flaps.
-This complex display of courtship is analogous of that of a peacock, hence the common name of this spider species.
+When attempting to attract a mate, the male spider will raise its colourful abdomen and elongated third pair of legs and wave them, along with extending its lateral flaps.
+This complex display of courtship is analogous to that of a peacock, hence the common name of this spider species.